rsanche4/AI-Projects/Alizabot/README.txt

    JSON (READING THE JSON FILE)
    FNMATCH (FOR PATTERN MATCHING)
    There is also a C version of her with makefile included.
-You can type make, then ./aliza The C version of ALIZA uses: stdio.h string.h ctype.h string.h stdlib.h stdbool.h
+You can type make, then ./aliza You might need to install the package I used for parsing JSON files in C. It's called: libjson-c-dev The C version of ALIZA uses: stdio.h string.h ctype.h string.h stdlib.h stdbool.h json-c/json.h

 7: HOW TO TALK TO HER?